AP® English Literature Score Calculator 2026

 • Instant feedback: See your predicted score in real-time as you grade practice essays and take mock exams.

-• Goal setting: Given the challenging curve, identify exactly how many essay points you need to reach your target.
+• Goal setting: Identify exactly how many essay points you need to reach your target score.

 • Essay emphasis: At 55% of your score, essays are critical—this calculator shows their impact clearly.

-• Realistic expectations: AP Lit is the hardest AP English exam.
+• Realistic expectations: AP Lit remains a demanding exam built around close reading and literary analysis.
 This calculator helps set appropriate goals.

-• Updated data: Uses the most recent College Board curve data (2023-2025) for accurate predictions.
+• Updated data: Uses the latest official College Board exam-format and score-distribution data for more current predictions.

 Pro Tip: Read literary fiction actively throughout the year—not just for class.
 Students who read 8-10 additional literary works during the school year score significantly higher.
 Quality reading time is your best preparation.